 Following our Dream

 The first question, was where?
 That had a fairly easy answer.
-Since day dot, Pumpjack has always been passionate about Burgundian wine, where wine started in France, and where the wine has amazing diversity due to the land and climate ~ the terroir.
-That was our ultimate goal.
+Since day dot, Pumpjack has always been passionate about Burgundian wine.
+It’s where wine started in France, and where the wine has amazing diversity due to the land and climate ~ the terroir.
+So Burgundy, or Bourgogne, became our ultimate goal.

 It’s Easy from Here (…well….)

-We had the where and the how under our belts, so within a month of the decision, we found ourselves in France, speaking almost no French, with almost no money, no jobs, and 2 suitcases.
+We had the where and the how under our belts.
+Within a month of the decision, we found ourselves in France, speaking almost no French, with almost no money, no jobs, and 2 suitcases.
 We’d done the hard part.

-It took the first year to learn enough French to do anything, to meet people to start to understand how things were set up, especially when it came to wine.
+It took the first year to learn enough French to do anything, to meet people and to start to understand how things were set up.
+Especially when it came to wine.
 Then nearing the end of that year we were offered a vineyard to recover and make wine from.
 A year later and our first harvest and then first wines were made.
-And are the wines what we wanted, what we set out to make?
+And are they wines that we wanted The wines we wanted to make?
 Yes! … and no.

 Changing Your Life

 We’ve had to diversify consequently.
 If we can’t yet produce enough grapes, we would look to buy grapes or their juice.
-We’ve navigated French paperwork (oh my!) and set up as Negociants (someone who makes wine from other peoples grapes, etc.), thus broadening our horizons.
+We’ve navigated French paperwork (oh my!) and set up as a Negociant (someone who makes wine from other peoples grapes, etc.), thus broadening our horizons.